sturoscy/django_starter_kit/README.md

 ####Setting Up Your Rollbar Account
 - Contact us and we will give you access to Wharton's Rollbar account.
-- From there, create your project in the dashboard and set your token key in your settings dictionary configuration
+- From there, create your own project in the dashboard and set your token key in your settings dictionary configuration.

 #### Custom Rollbar Handling
-You can also set rollbar error reporting manually, by adding functions this to your code:
+You can also set Rollbar error reporting manually, by adding functions like this to your code:

 <pre><code>rollbar.report_message('Got an IOError in the main loop', 'warning')</code></pre>